Price Up, Open Interest Down: Short Covering or Profit Taking?

 1. Price moved >15% in a single minute.
 That kind of pace is more consistent with unstable forced-flow dynamics than with orderly organic demand.

-2. buy_vol_z was negative (−0.66).
+2. Buy Volume Z-Score was negative (−0.66).
 The spike happened on below-average buy volume relative to baseline, which argues against broad demand-led participation.

 3. OI dropped during the spike.
 Positions closing, not new positions opening.
 The squeeze consumed fuel rather than accumulating it.